-Located in the heart of Southport, Arden College provides day and residential provision for students with learning difficulties and disabilities and/or behavioural and social difficulties.
+Located near Southport, Arden College provides day and residential provision for young people aged 16-25 years with complex barriers to learning, including autism and learning difficulties.

 The college accepts students from across the UK, although the majority are from the North West

 The curriculum at Arden College is specially adapted to meet the needs of our learners.
 We have small class sizes of typically no more than five students, giving young people substantial time with staff members who can provide the more intensive support they need to progress and succeed.
 The college has high staff to student ratios and offers one-to-one support, or higher as needed.